PaulMEdwards/LambdaSchool_Week06_Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns the modified array while .forEach doesn't return an array object.

 2. What is the difference between a function and a method?

+A function is a block of code designed to perform a task.
+A method is an inner function that can be part of a parent object such as a class function or class object.

 3. What is closure?

+A closure is a function with references to its surrounding state when called.
+It provides the inner function access to the outer function’s scope.

 4. Describe the four rules of the 'this' keyword.

+Binding contexts: Window, Implicit, New, Explicit.
+Window = global scope.
+Implicit = scope of calling object (before the dot).
+New = scope of the instance of the object that is created and returned by the constructor function.
+Explicit = scope of .call(), .apply(), or .bind() method.

 5. Why do we need super() in an extended class?

+super() instructs the parent object's constructor include the child object’s attributes and abstracts away the Object.create(this, Class) syntax.

 ## Project Set up